bydoodle/cabanas-test-task/UPDATE.md

 # 1. Two extra assets

-I added two extra assets.
 I didn't change anything regarding the water texture — it is still ignored, while the parchment texture is used as the background.

 # 2. One-side chalet